-In this blog, you’ll learn the 8 ways to create a bragworthy customer experience for air passengers.
-But before that let us walk you through the principles of airport customer experience.
+In this blog, you’ll learn the seven ways to create a stellar customer experience for air passengers.
+But first, let us walk you through the principles of the airport customer experience.

 Define the Airport Customer Experience

-Airport wayfinding is also important in arrivals and departures, guiding passengers from the public area to the airside and back without detours.
+Additionally, efficient airport wayfinding plays a vital role in both arrivals and departures.
+It helps guide passengers seamlessly from the public area to the airside and vice versa, without any unnecessary detours.

 The main challenge for operators is determining how to project information without making it cumbersome or causing misinterpretation.
 Airports currently use the following wayfinding to assist airport traffic in moving freely.